RasaHQ/rasa/docs/api/rasa-sdk.rst

 .. edit-link::

-Rasa SDK provides the tools you need to write :ref:`custom-actions`.
+Rasa SDK provides the tools you need to write :ref:`custom-actions` in Python.

 .. contents::
    :local: